seshukalakurthi/bmi_calculator/README.md

 # BMI Calculator

-A web-based BMI (Body Mass Index) calculator built with ASP.NET (C#), with an automated CI pipeline using GitHub Actions and deploying to azure web apps.
+A web-based BMI (Body Mass Index) calculator built with ASP.NET (C#), with an automated CI/CD pipeline using GitHub Actions and deploying to azure web apps.

 ## What it does